shubhamshukla1177/Data-Mining/README.md

 # DataNerd

-This repo contains presentation of different classifications and clustering projects.
+This repository contains classification and clustering projects.